 Thank goodness my grandfather didn't wait so long.
-When he arrived he was on the brink of renal insufficiency due to an enlarged prostate, and very anemic.
-Further kidney problems were avoided by immediate treatment and he will not need hemodialysis.
-But what is causing the anemia is still a mystery, and yesterday we received tough news: he has prostate cancer.
+When he arrived he was on the brink of renal insufficiency due to an enlarged prostate, and very anaemic.
+Further kidney problems were avoided by immediate treatment and he will not need dialysis.
+But what is causing the anaemia is still a mystery, and yesterday we received tough news: he has prostate cancer.

 My mother is a doctor (pathologist) and I have been absorbing a big part of her worry, sadness and stress.
 Sometimes I feel she is trying to master the art of envisioning all possible worst-case scenarios.
 And she discusses such things with me, which makes me feel bad because there is nothing I can do.
 Nothing I say comforts her and whenever I try to be optimistic, she accuses me of being flippant and shallow.
 I feel crushed by a ton of rocks, completely powerless.

 We need to know.
 We need to know our disease so we can cure it.
 We need to know our mistakes so we can avoid falling into the same traps.
 We need to know who are our enemies and who are our friends.
 Knowing is important, knowledge is power.
 But I have begun to think that, sometimes, excessive knowledge can distort our views of things.
 Because we are so sure that we know, we don't allow any new idea into our minds, any fresh breath of air into our lives.
 We don't let life surprise us.
 We refuse to believe in anything that challenges our views.
 It makes us mentally stubborn and pessimistic (or overly optimistic in some cases), and worse: it doesn't help.